Should I get veneers for my teeth?

-In fact, the majority of people have teeth which are yellowing, chipped, cracked, or uneven.
-These may not interfere in everyday life much, but can dent your confidence.
+In fact, the majority of people have teeth that are yellowing, chipped, cracked, or uneven.
+These may not interfere in everyday life much but can dent your confidence.
 Many people feel very self-aware during public speaking, in professional situations, and even in their personal lives because of abnormalities with their teeth.

 It’s why veneers are a simple and effective way of getting an enriching smile with the minimum of fuss.

 Curious about what veneers look like?
 Check out these before and after photos.

 The primary benefit of wearing veneers is getting a clean, even, and gleaming smile without needing to undergo several smaller procedures.
 Typically, when someone has multiple cosmetic problems with their teeth, it can require multiple treatments like dental bonding, teeth whitening, and gum planing.

 With veneers, you can avoid these small treatments and still get the smile you desire.

 Another benefit of wearing veneers is their durability and longevity.
 Veneers are difficult to break unless you are chewing something tough like ice cubes or nuts.
 When applied correctly and maintained properly, the material is known to last for up to 20 years.
 Porcelain or composite resin is easy to brush and keep clean, plus it is not prone to tooth decay.

 What is the process of getting veneers?

 Receiving veneers is not a complex process.
 As the patient, you will not be expected to do any work beyond maintaining the health of the teeth and gums.